Chapter 29

 Using GridItem to Vary the Grid Layout (Flexible/Fixed/Adaptive)

-Let's take a further look at GridItem
+Let's take a closer look at GridItem

 .
 You use GridItem